martyn/martyn/README.md

 * 💼 [LinkedIn](https://linkedin.com/in/martyngarcia) - I write some articles here.
 * 📝 [Medium](https://medium.com/@martyn.garcia) - I write some articles here too.
 * 💬 [Twitter](https://twitter.com/martyngarcia_) - Mostly for sharing thoughts. ![Twitter Follow](https://img.shields.io/twitter/follow/martyngarcia_?style=social)
-* 🌐 [255labs.xyz](https://255labs.xyz) - Find out more about our consulting options and the latest on all stuff we are working on at 255LABS.